-Whether you file a Chapter 7 or a Chapter 13 as soon as you file your petition with the court you will be granted what is known as an “automatic stay.”
-An automatic stay prohibits any of your creditors from taking any action to collect or enforce any debts owed to them by you, unless those debts are excluded from the automatic stay.
+Whether you file Chapter 7 or Chapter 13 bankruptcy, as soon as you file your petition with the court, you’ll be granted what’s known as an “automatic stay.”
+The automatic stay prohibits any of your creditors from taking futher action to collect or enforce any debts you owe them unless those debts are excluded from the automatic stay.
 Typically, debts that are excluded are non-dischargeable debts in a Chapter 7 bankruptcy, such as:

 How Will My Bankruptcy Affect My Co-Signers’ Credit?

-Does My Discharge Also Protect My Co-Debtors?
+Does My Discharge Protect My Co-Debtors?

 No. Unfortunately, your bankruptcy discharge doesn’t protect any co-debtors.
 Although, if you live in a community property state, it will protect your spouse from the obligation to pay community property debts, even if they didn’t file bankruptcy with you.
 All other co-debtors are still legally obligated to pay any debt discharged in your bankruptcy.